jondlm/resume/resume.md

 Feb 2014 - Present

-Built a web application to manage the company's thousands of internet connected Android devices in the field around the US.
+Built a web application to manage thousands of internet connected Android devices in the field around the US.
 The web app is written in Angular and backed by Node and a Java API.
 It uses several technologies:

-- Node
+- Node & [Hapi][hapi]
 - Gulp
-- Less
-- Bootstrap
 - Angular
+- Bootstrap with custom Less extensions
-- The [Hapi][hapi] framework
+- Elasticsearch

 Rebuilt the company's EC2 infrastructure by implementing Ansible to build and mange all servers on the CentOS Linux distribution.
 This enabled the company,